Electric Skateboards in Italy

 📋 📌 Rider Tips

-No passengers, no loads.
+No passengers, no cargo.

-Stick to cycle paths or private spaces.
+Prefer bike paths or private spaces.

 🛹 What Evo-Spirit Offers